What Is Hyatt Privé And What Are The Benefits To Upgrade Your Stay?

 My Hyatt stays are often on Cash+Points using points earned on my World of Hyatt credit card.
 Going forward, given the changes that took place recently to how the cash portion of that rate is calculated, the Hyatt Prive program benefits are looking better and better to me.

-I also use the Citi Prestige fourth night free benefit on many of my Hyatt stays.
-This perk will soon become limited and I won’t be able to use it as often.
-For my travel patterns these two changes will definitely have me looking more closely at Hyatt Prive Program benefits on stays and working with a Privé representative.
+My travel patterns going forward will definitely have me looking more closely at Hyatt Prive Program benefits on stays and working with a Privé representative.

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.